 The Reform Solitary Confinement Act

-The Reform Solitary Confinement Act would limit and regulate the use of solitary confinement in RIDOC facilities.
-If passed, the RHA would
+The Reform Solitary Confinement Act would establish clear limits and safeguards on the use of solitary confinement in Rhode Island Department of Corrections (RIDOC) facilities.
+If enacted, the bill would:

 -